-Grade 9 (required for graduation) Prerequisites: None
+Grade 10 (required for graduation) Prerequisites: 207-PHYSICAL SCIENCE (Class of 2029)

 Biology is the study of living organisms.
 In this laboratory course students will use the scientific method to develop investigation skills.
 A hands-on approach is used to stress biological laboratory techniques, data collection and analysis of data.
 The study of cellular structures and functions provides the framework of the course.
-Students will learn about organisms in the six kingdoms of life, how life changes over time, the role DNA plays in passing on genetic information, and how energy flows through living organisms.
+Students will study the six kingdoms of life, how life changes over time, the role DNA plays in passing on genetic information, and how energy flows through living organisms.
 A review of basic chemistry and an introduction to organic and biochemistry is included.
 This course provides a foundation for future advanced study in the biological sciences.